Pretendprof/Pretendprof.github.io/readme.md

 My academic website.
-Its been 20 years since I did anything with HTML but I just want to keep this simple.
+It has been 20 years since I've done anything with HTML, but I want to keep this simple.

-I relied pretty heavily on the code base from [Link](https://github.com/orderedlist/minimal)
+I relied pretty heavily on the code base from [link](https://github.com/orderedlist/minimal)